miahopkinss/miahopkinss/index.md

 ---
-title: Home
+title: Mia Hopkins | Portfolio for Fundamentals of Geographic Information Systems
 nav_order: 1
 ---

-# 👋 Welcome
+# Welcome!

 Hi!
-I’m **Your Name**, a [short description — e.g. researcher, map designer, etc.].
+I’m Mia Hopkins, a Sustainability Master's student at Temple University.
+These are some of my favorite maps I've created for my Fundamentals of Geographic Information Systems class.
+Feel free to explore!

-Use the links on the left (or top, depending on theme) to explore:
+Use the links to explore:

 - [About Me](about.md)
 - [Projects](projects.md)